enpuyou/script-api-lambda-dynamodb/README.md

 ```
 My Security Credentials > Access keys > Create New Access Key
 ```
-This will generate and download a csv file containing the `Access Key ID` and `Secret Access Key`, which will be later put in AWS configure.
+This will generate and download a `csv` file containing the `Access Key ID` and `Secret Access Key`, which later will be put in the AWS-CLI configure

 ![AWS Secret Credential Page](aws_credential_page.png)

-#### Install AWS
+#### Install AWS-CLI
 ```
 pip install awscli
 ```

-#### Configure AWS
+#### Configure AWS-CLI

-Type in the following command to fill in four configurations.
+Type in the following command to fill in four configurations
 ```
 aws configure
 ```